osamahkenawy/ehtimami-frontend/README.md

-# AutoMovCa IoT Platform
+# WIOT360 IoT Platform

-AutoMovCa is a powerful IoT platform designed to streamline the management and monitoring of fleets, inventory, and HR operations for automotive companies.
-Built using Vue 3, Vite, and Tailwind CSS, AutoMovCa combines performance with a modern user interface, providing a seamless experience across various modules.
+WIOT360 is a powerful IoT platform designed to streamline the management and monitoring of fleets, inventory, and HR operations for automotive companies.
+Built using Vue 3, Vite, and Tailwind CSS, WIOT360 combines performance with a modern user interface, providing a seamless experience across various modules.

 ## Table of Contents